Youth MinistryGet Involved. Grow in Faith.

 The Kansas District offers a variety of opportunities that support and encourage young Lutherans in their faith, including the recurring events listed here.
 Details and announcements about these events will be added as they become available.

 Lutheran Youth Fellowship (LYF) offers Lutherans between the grades of 9 through 12 a chance to build connections, grow in faith and develop leadership skills.
 Selected representatives participate in training, attend District events such as the Kansas District Youth Gathering (fall) and Teen Fellowship Retreat (spring), and apply what they’ve learned at their home churches.

-About the LYF Representatives
+Current LYF Representatives

 Our 2017-18 LYF representatives are Annalise Fischer (Ascension, Wichita), Hannah Fritz (Prince of Peace, Topeka), Jeremy Hinrichs (St. Luke’s, Manhattan), Clara Jackson (Trinity, Garden City), Sydney Moore (Christ, Overland Park), and Hannah Weers (Risen Savior, Wichita).
 You can find out more about the representatives and what they do in the March 2018 issue of The Lutheran Witness, Kansas edition (p.
 3).

 Every summer, the Kansas District sponsors Lutheran Valley Retreat (LVR) Summer Camp, a weeklong camp in Colorado for Lutheran youth.
 Details for the 2018 LVR are available on our LVR webpage; registration opened March 1.

 Higher Things, a Recognized Service Organization (RSO) of the LCMS, exists “to assist parents, pastors, and congregations in cultivating a distinctly Lutheran identity among their youth and young adults.”
 Higher Things holds youth conferences each summer.
 In 2018, one of those conferences will be held here in Kansas at KU in Lawrence, July 24-27.